 Hint: You need to have 2 WordPress CMS installed in your server for this method to work.

 I am going to show you one way of translating your blog / website into another language using WordPress and GTS Translation Services.
 Of course you can use any online or any translation method or service that you know.
 (Important information GTS sometimes does not respond and the free service does not function.
 I am currently reviewing this)

 I know there are many great plugins, some are free and a few are commercial plugins and all do their job some better than others.
 However when it comes to plugins you are always relying on the plugins to be up to date with the latest version of WordPress.
 You are also relying on all the bugs to be fixed as they are reported by users.
 My compliments to the developers for the great job they do in keeping these free or commercial plugins up to date and fixing any bugs that is reported by the users.
 They really do a wonderful job and this tutorial is in no way trying to substitute some of those great plugins out there.

-If you did not want to wait for the updates or you weren’t happy with the bugs that cause problems with your website or blog?
-This happens often with some plugins and the problem might not have anything to do with the plugin but it still causes problems and can be a set back when it does not work.
+However if you do not like waiting for plugin updates or you weren’t happy with the bugs that caused problems with your website then read on.
+This happens often with some plugins and the problem might not have anything to do with the plugin but it still causes problems and can be a set back and maybe even cause sales to drop when it does not work.

 The following solution is what I am currently implementing here with my blogs.

 You can use their website service to translate your website or blog, click on the following link.

 free-translation.net (Remember, sometimes the server might be down.)

 If the link above does not work you can try one of the following free online services.

 - Bablic services, click on the following URL www.bablic.com